Jack-Hastings/PnET/setup.md

 2. The downloaded zip will be called **PnET-master.zip**.
 Extract the contents in your location of choice on your computer.
 ### Install MinGW compiler
 We need a compiler to convert *human-readable* source code into *computer-executable* machine code.
 For Windows, a common choice is a version of MinGW called **Mingw-w64**.

-*Note that here we are following along with a [VScode setup tutoral](https://code.visualstudio.com/docs/cpp/config-mingw).*
 1. Go to [SOURCEFORGE](https://sourceforge.net/projects/mingw-w64/files/).
 Scroll down to **MinGW-W64 Online Installer** and download `MinGW-W64-install.exe`
 2. Run the installation file.
 We can proceed with default settings.
 However, on the **Settings** page, under the **Architecture** drop down, we can select either *i686* or *x86-64*.
 If you have a 64-bit processor, you can select *x86-64*.
 If you miss this, it shouldn't matter, though.
 Also, pay attention to where the files are installed -- likely program files.
 3. Add MinGW `bin` to the PATH environment